BinomialLLC/basis_universal/README.md

 After building, the native command line tool used to create, validate, and transcode/unpack .KTX2/.basis files is `bin/basisu`.

 *Note we use C++17 for compiling the software.
 Anything later is too new for us.
-Compiling the software with a newer C++ version is not officially supported.
-(Others are doing this successfully, but we don't support it.)*
+Compiling the software with a newer C++ version is not supported by us yet.*

 Building (WASM WASI)
 --------------------